Grand-Federation/Grand-Federation-Rules/index.md

 14. Worn interceptors and shields are forbidden, exceptions include directional riot shields of reasonable size (not 10m wide, etc).
 This applies to both physical and raycast blocking devices.

 15. Invisible/black/highly transparent bullets must be hardlocked to 150m/s or slower, or have tracers every 5 shots or less.
 Yes, we're aware that silencers have no bearing on velocity in RL.
 You're using subsonic ammo.

+16. Weapons that deploy constant-damage (HP/LBA) "puddles" are not permitted.
+Puddles of flammable liquid, et cetera, are fine, but area-denial puddles are not permitted (e.g., ESC thermite, Silver Hawks water puddle.)

 ## SECTION IV - DEPLOYABLES & ARMOR